carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The ``@llvm.used`` global is an array which has :ref:`appending linkage <linkage_appending>`.
-This array contains a list of pointers to global variables, functions and aliases which may optionally have a pointer cast formed of bitcast or getelementptr.
+This array contains a list of pointers to named global variables, functions and aliases which may optionally have a pointer cast formed of bitcast or getelementptr.
 For example, a legal use of it is:

 .. code-block:: llvm